Last Updated on Sep 29, 2025 by Kurt Dunphy

 Spellbook is a legal AI that assists transactional lawyers in drafting, reviewing, and analyzing contracts efficiently.
 For example, lawyers can customize and quickly retrieve frequently used legal clauses with Spellbook.
 This is just one of the many tasks Spellbook automates to save time.

-Because Spellbook works where lawyers do in Microsoft Word, it’s the top choice for lawyers seeking an easy solution to improve efficiency and experience instant benefits.
+Because Spellbook works where lawyers do in Microsoft Word, it’s the top choice for those seeking an easy solution to improve efficiency and experience instant benefits.
+Spellbook offers mid-tier pricing at approximately $179 per user per month.

-When you first use Spellbook, its integration with Word delivers a simple user interface on the right side of your document.
-You don’t need to switch to a different software environment.
-Everything is available with a click, in a simple drop-down task menu, or by interacting with a chatbot under the Assistant tab.
+When you first use Spellbook, its integration with Word provides an intuitive user interface on the right side of your screen.
+You don’t need to switch to another tab or a different software environment.
+Every feature is available with a click, in a simple drop-down task menu, or by interacting with a chatbot under the Assistant tab.

-Spellbook is ideal for offices focused on transactional contracts and solo legal professionals, offering industry-specific core features such as:
+Spellbook is ideal for offices focused on transactional contracts and solo legal professionals.
+It offers legal-specific core features such as:

-• Comprehensive document review: Spellbook performs thorough checks to identify linguistic ambiguities, contextual errors, inaccuracies, inconsistencies, and legal issues.
+• Comprehensive document review: Spellbook performs thorough checks to identify linguistic ambiguities, contextual errors, inaccuracies, inconsistencies, and potential legal issues and risks.

-• Straightforward redlining assistance: It automates the contract review and redlining process.
+• Redlining assistance: It automates the contract review and redlining process.

-• Understanding complex legal nuances: Spellbook comprehends the intricacy of legal language and circumstances that extend beyond basic legal contexts.
+• Understanding complex legal nuances: Spellbook accurately comprehends the intricacy of legal language and circumstances.

-Spellbook leverages an extensive database of industry benchmarks to help you compare your contracts against established compliance standards and best practices.
-Allowing users to identify gaps or missing sections quickly and draft replacements.
+Spellbook leverages an extensive database of industry benchmarks to compare your contracts against established compliance standards and best practices.
+It identifies gaps or missing sections quickly and drafts replacements to drop in with one click.

-• Integrated directly into Microsoft Word; no need to switch platforms.
+• Integrates directly into Microsoft Word, eliminating the need to switch platforms.

 • Saves significant time on contract drafting and review.

-• Tailored for legal professionals, especially in transactional law.
+• Tailored for legal professionals, especially in transactional practice areas.

-• Offers clause suggestions, redlines, and benchmarking tools.
+• Offers clause suggestions, automated redlines, and benchmarking tools.

 • Easy to implement, with minimal training required.

-• Affordable and accessible for small to midsize law firms.
+• Affordable and accessible for solo lawyers and small to midsize law firms.

 • Not designed for post-signature contract management.

-With an affordable subscription and a free trial available, Spellbook offers excellent value for your money.
-Try the software and become familiar with its benefits before choosing a pricing plan.
+With an affordable subscription and a free trial available, Spellbook offers excellent value and support.
+Try the software for free and become familiar with its benefits before choosing a pricing plan.

-2. ChatGPT (Best Free AI Tool for Law Firms)
+2. ChatGPT (Best Free AI Tool for Lawyers)

 Pros